SWAPP-MGR/SWAPP_USENIX/README.md

 SWAPP is a centralized platform for both web developers and researchers to implement SW-based applications.

+## Note
+This is a pre-release version.
+Evaluation and testing code are still present, and will be removed upon public release.
+Please report any bugs or issues to use, we will be happy to fix/improve SWAPP for the future release.

 ## Installation

 ### Without Existing SW